Cindy-Jeffrey/cindy-jeffrey.github.io/README.md

-# Youtube Channel Website
+# Cindy and Jeffrey Learning and Funplay
-A one page website for your YouTube channel.
+A one page website of Cindy and Jeffrey YouTube channel.

-## What to Change
-- Background image in *styles.css*
-- Text in <title> tag
-- "Channel Name" in header
-- Links in header
-- Text in "About" box
-- "Watch Now" link
-- Embedded video ID
-- Playlist link images

 ## Resources
 - [Bootstrap](http://getbootstrap.com/)